MichaelRRyan/AIFG-3D-Connect-4/README.md

 - The result of a game (who won, or if there's a draw) are outputted exclusively through the console, along with a record of all previous moves (where X represents the red player and O represents the yellow player),
 - And the game must be restarted manually by re-running the exe.

+If you fancy a larger window size, uncomment line 33 in Window.h.

 ## Notes for Grading
 The team agreed that both members evenly split the work 50/50.